 Please include a note indicating your area of interest or the fund you wish to support.

 Thank you for considering a gift to the Michigan Alzheimer’s Disease Center!

 Support Our Fight Against Alzheimer’s Disease and Related Dementias

 In the lab and clinic, the Michigan Alzheimer’s Disease Center is working to help families and patients understand and cope with the challenges associated with memory loss and dementia.
 In recent years, the center has pushed forward on promising research, launched a wellness initiative, and worked collaboratively to link patients and families, as well as clinicians and scientists, with important resources.

-Our experts see enormous opportunity along several research paths.
+Our experts see enormous opportunities along several research paths.
 Our clinicians and scientists lead inquiries into disease mechanisms, possible treatments, better diagnosis, and wellness.
-At the same time, our Center is deeply committed to improving the lives of patients with memory loss or dementia and their families through our wellness and educational outreach programs.
+At the same time, our center is deeply committed to improving the lives of patients with memory loss or dementia and their families through our wellness and educational outreach programs.
 Yes, much more work is needed, but the future is bright and brimming with promise.Accelerating Breakthrough Research

 Despite recent advances in understanding Alzheimer’s disease and related dementias, there is still much we do not know about the causes of dementing disorders, and how to slow or prevent them altogether.
 Clinicians and scientists need to take a broader view of the causes of dementia and the potential routes to better therapy.
 To increase our understanding of the disease, we need to look at all points on the disease continuum, including in underrepresented minorities.
 Our research focus seeks to identify, understand, and modulate the many factors beyond amyloid that contribute to brain dysfunction in Alzheimer’s disease and related dementias.
 These factors are understudied and present great opportunity for progress.